asahad/personal-portfolio-website/README.md

 about myself.
 Built with React, Bootstrap, and Firebase, and bundled using Vite.The website is hosted on Google Firebase, a platform known for its reliability and scalability.
-Utilized GitHub Actions for Continuous Integration and Continuous Deployment, automating the testing and deployment process.The backend of the project was built using node.js runtime through express library
+Utilized GitHub Actions for Continuous Integration and Continuous Deployment, automating the testing and deployment process.

 ### Challenges